 - Set the selection knob to SET POINT / TEMP.
 CURVE.
-The current temperature set point is displayed. - Press the push-button to display the points of the curve actually defined until the word ON appears (fourteen clicks). - Turn the adjustment knob counterclockwise one notch.
-The word OFF flashes on the display and the Temperature Curve Pilot Light turns off, indicating that the temperature curve is now deactivated. - Set the selection knob to ROOM TEMPERATURE.
+The current temperature set point flashes on the display. - Press the push-button to display the points of the curve actually defined until the word ON appears (fourteen clicks). - Turn the adjustment knob counterclockwise one notch.
+The word OFF flashes on the display and the Temperature Curve Pilot Light turns off indicating that the temperature curve is now deactivated. - Set the selection knob to ROOM TEMPERATURE.

-ENTILATION SETTINGS
+VENTILATION SETTINGS